igoricelic/dtomapper/README.md

 ## @CustomMapping

 For more advanced property mapping we need to define custom functions, and declare them through @CustomMapper annotation.
-Let's look again, we want a address of person as a single string field:
+Let's look again, if we want an address of a person as a single string field:

 ```java
 class PersonDto {